commercetools/connect-application-kit/README.md

 In order to deploy your connect application on commercetools provided infrastructure, it needs to reviewed by certification team.
 This can be requested by creating a listing using <a href="https://docs.commercetools.com">connect APIs </a>

-A default starter pack has a directory structure as shown below
+A default starter pack has a directory structure as shown below, repository should be a mono repo setup where you can choose to have more than one application in a single connector if needed

 ```
 ├── <docs>